Veterans Car Show returns to Colusa

 “We got some beautiful cars,” Osbourn said.

 Osbourn was particularly excited to see the 1966 Mustang and 1968 GTO at the fairgrounds.
-There were also other rarities on display, like the 1956 Townsman wagon with suicide doors that open to the flow of traffic and are unique in nature, Yuba City resident Lewis Patterson said.
+There were also other rarities on display, like the 1956 Townsman wagon with suicide doors that open to the flow of traffic and are unique, Yuba City resident Lewis Patterson said.

 Patterson said at car shows there is always something “new and different.”